re-trade/rt-coffee-service/README.md

-# Vietnam Sea Monorepo Main Backend
+# Re Trade Monorepo Main Backend

 ## Overview
 This is the main backend service for the **Re Trade (RT)** monorepo project.
 It provides essential APIs and functionality to support the ecosystem of RT, including services for user management, products, payments, and more.